michael-yx-wu/branch-manager/README.md

 ## Configuration

-Set global settings in `~/bmconfig.json`.
-Local settings will be read from `./bmconfig.json`.
+Set global settings in a `bmconfig.json`.
+Settings from `./bmconfig.json` will be merged with global settings in `~/bmconfig.json` with local settings taking priority.

 ```json
 {